All Episodes

 It was premised on the private use of arms for activities such as hunting and self-defense, the latter being understood as resistance to either private lawlessness or the depredations of a tyrannical government or a threat from abroad.

-In addition, the right to keep and bear arms had the important and salutary civic purpose of helping to preserve this as citizen militia.
+In addition, the right to keep and bear arms had the important and salutary civic purpose of helping to preserve this citizen militia.

-The civic purpose was also a political expedient for the Federalists in the first Congress, as it served in part to placate their anti-federalist opponents.
+The civic purpose was also a political expedient for the Federalists in the First Congress as it served in part to placate their anti-Federalist opponents.

 Despite the importance of the Second Amendment's civic purpose, however, the activities it protects are not limited to militia service, nor is an individual's enjoyment of the right contingent upon his or her continued or intermittent enrollment in the militia.

-Now, this is uh this is huge.
+Now, this is huge.

 The majority opinion also rejects the argument that the Second Amendment does not apply to the District of Columbia because it's not a state.

-The majority opinion concludes Section 7 2507.02, like the bar on carrying a pistol within the home amounts to a complete prohibition on the lawful use of handguns for self-defense.
+The majority opinion concludes Section 72507.02, like the bar on carrying a pistol within the home, amounts to a complete prohibition on the lawful use of handguns for self-defense.

 As such, we hold it unconstitutional.

-The DC Circuit Court of Appeals, not to be confused with the Ninth Circus Court of Appeals, has just held that D.C.'s gun control laws violate the Second Amendment rights of individuals.
+The D.C.
+Circuit Court of Appeals, not to be confused with the Ninth Circus Court of Appeals, has just held that D.C.'s gun control laws violate the Second Amendment rights of individuals.

 Nothing at the Supreme Court says they have to take it.